MMillerCode12/CIS-457/README.md

 <h1>DNS Resolver</h1>

 <p>This is a project I made for CIS 457 at GVSU (Data Communications).
-It is a DNS resolver that will take any URL that it is given and will return back the IP address the URL is linked to.</p>
+It is a DNS resolver that will take any URL that it is given and will return back the IP address the URL is linked to.
+This DNS resolver is done through an iterative process, where I first query the root server, then the TLD server, and then the authroitative server until I receive an answer that contains the final IP address.
+On top of this, I also implemented a cache for the DNS resolver so if I query for something I already know the answer to, instead of going through the whole process again, I can skip the line by pulling the answer from my cache and save lots of time!
+Through this project, I learned a lot about how DNS resolving works both conceptually and in practice. </p>